Brand Names: Promacta

 What are the possible side effects of eltrombopag (Promacta)?

-Get emergency medical help if you have any of these signs of an allergic reaction: hives; difficulty breathing; swelling of your face, lips, tongue, or throat.
+Get emergency medical help if you have signs of an allergic reaction: hives; difficult breathing; swelling of your face, lips, tongue, or throat.

-- chest pain, sudden cough, wheezing, rapid breathing, coughing up blood;
+- signs of a blood clot in the lung--chest pain, sudden cough, wheezing, rapid breathing, coughing up blood; or

-- pain, swelling, warmth, or redness in one or both legs;
+- signs of a blood clot in your leg--pain, swelling, warmth, or redness in one or both legs.

-Less serious side effects may include:
+Common side effects may include:

-- numbness or tingly feeling;
+- anemia; or

 This is not a complete list of side effects and others may occur.
 Call your doctor for medical advice about side effects.
 You may report side effects to FDA at 1-800-FDA-1088.